-There is a great debate about whether voice recognition and technology in the field of medicine is a good or bad thing.
-While there are definite benefits, there are also clear problems related to privacy.
-Keep reading to learn five major ways that voice recognition in healthcare is affecting medicine.
+There is a great debate where voice recognition and technology in the field of medicine headed.
+Our experts take a look at some ways that voice recognition is affecting medicine.

 Emergency Department Upgrades

-To sum up, voice recognition technology is making great strides in the field of medicine.
-Voice recognition technology increases accuracy, saves time and improves patient care.
-However, there are privacy and installation cost concerns.
+In closing, voice recognition technology is making great strides in the field of medicine.
+The technology increases accuracy, saves time and improves patient care.